RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 #### RAK811 ABP Configuration for The Things Stack

-To set up the RAK811 Evaluation Board to join The Things Stack using ABP, you need to connect to PC via USB cable and open the RAK Serial Port Tool.
+To set up the RAK811 Evaluation Board to join The Things Stack using ABP, you need to connect to the PC via USB cable and open the RAK Serial Port Tool.
 It is recommended to test the serial communication by sending either of these two AT commands:

 :::tip 📝 NOTE: